-I, , (non-Resident) am a relative /friend (circle one) of I, Resident(s) , and I reside at Address of Non-Resident Name of Resident(s)/Applicant(s) Address of Non-Resident By signing below, I (non-Resident) agree to remove the Pet from Resident's unit and accept full responsibility for the Pet identified in Sect tions I and II of this application in the event of an emergency or if the Resident is unable to car re for the Pet.
-I certify that the information in Section III of this application is true and correct to the ne best of my knowledge.
+, (non-Resident) am a relative /friend (circle one) of Name of Non-Resident Resident(s) , and I reside at .
+Name of Resident(s)/Applicant(s) , and I reside at Address of Non-Resident By signing below, I (non-Resident) agree to remove the Pet from Resident's unit and accept full responsibility for the Pet identified in Sections I and II of this application in the event of an emergency or if the Resident is unable to care for the Pet.
+I certify that the information in Section III of this application is true and correct to the best of my knowledge.
 Printed Name of Non-Resident: